ahartik/wavelet-tree/README.md

+This is my collection of wavelet tree implementations.
+It is work (hopefully) towards my master's thesis.

 FastBitVector
 ====================
-This is an implementation of a simple bitvector from paper "Fast, Small, Simple Rank/Select on Bitmaps" by Navarro and Providel.
-Uses about 3% extra space for support structures.
+Uncompressed bitvector with rank and select.
+- Rank is a modification Sebastiano Vigna's rank9 from 'Broadword Implementation of Rank/Select Queries.' with less space overhead.
+- Select uses its own sampling + binary search on rank-superblocks + linear search on rank-blocks.
 FastBitVector Operations
 -----------------------------
 - FastBitVector::rank(size_t pos, bool bit)